tglenn28/SLO/README.md

 ## Acknowledgements

-We would like to thank our professor, Maani Ghaffari Jadidi for his overall guidance on this project and Steven Parkison for his support in using his SICP software library correctly.
+We would like to thank our professor, Maani Ghaffari Jadidi for his overall guidance on this project and Steven Parkison for his support in using his semantic-icp library correctly.